swiftlang/swift/utils/swift-xcodegen/README.md

 MISC:
   --project-root-dir <project-root-dir>
                           The project root directory, which is the parent directory of the Swift repo.
-                          By default this is inferred from the build directory path.
+                          By default, this is inferred from the build directory path.
-  --output-dir <output-dir>
+  -o, --output-dir <output-dir>
                           The output directory to write the Xcode project to.
 Defaults to the project root directory.
   --log-level <log-level> The log level verbosity (default: info) (values: debug, info, note, warning, error) --parallel/--no-parallel
                           Parallelize generation of projects (default: --parallel)